dOrgTech/docs/lifecycle/activation.md

 * [x] **Ethereum address** as the _Recipient_
 {% endhint %}

+Then, follow the prompts on your wallet to submit.
-Then boost your proposal by clicking the boost button and spending some xGEN (which will be refunded to you if the proposal passes).
+Optionally, boost your proposal by spending some xGEN to ensure it passes if no one votes against it.
+Your xGEN will be refunded to you upon redemption of the proposal.

 ### 4. Wait for the Votes!